Racheal7/DribbbleProject/Models/Readme.md

 # Existing Model Usage

+Prediction_Example.ipynb shows the example usage of the models.

 ### Step 1: Download model
 Choose the tag that you want to predict and download the folder (folders are named with tag names).
 Along with the model, download the predict.py file.